[portfolio is currently being edited]

 Exhibitions

-Plus X Innovation hub, Brighton, 28 May to 25 July 2021
+Plus X Innovation hub, Brighton, 28 May - 25 July 2021

 Neurodivergence exhibition, Neurodivergent Association, Livesey Exchange, 27 October 2021